revoconner/Headless-TTY/README.md

 Without a real PTY, hiding a console window breaks these tools because redirected STDIN/STDOUT report `isatty() = false`.

+## Does a non developer has any usage of it?
+Yes!!

 ## Building

 ### Requirements